 There are two main types of night buses: those heading to Seoul and those heading to Gyeonggi-do (specifically Suwon and Anyang).

-• N6001 (To Seoul Station): This is the most popular route for tourists.
+- N6001 (To Seoul Station): This is the most popular route for tourists.
 It travels from Terminal 1 directly to Seoul Station, passing through Yongsan.
-Seoul Station is a central hub where you can easily catch a night taxi to almost any neighborhood in northern Seoul (Jiangbei).
+Seoul Station is a central transportation hub, making it easy to continue your journey to most areas of Seoul.

 3. Terminal 1 vs. Terminal 2